Management Bulletin 16-05

 Family Child Care Home Education Networks (FCCHEN), and APPs are strongly encouraged to ensure that eligible providers they work with have the information included in this MB.

-This MB informs California Department of Education (CDE) Early Education and Support Division (EESD) contractors of the child immunizations requirements prior to admission at specified educational facilities.
+This MB informs California Department of Education (CDE) Early Learning and Care Division (ELCD) contractors of the child immunizations requirements prior to admission at specified educational facilities.
 Frequently Asked Questions (FAQs) and resources specific to SB 277 are also included.

 Authority and Policy